WHY SOME WRASSE ARE EASIER TO HOOK THAN OTHERS

 FISHING IN GULLIES

-When targeting gullies though, I find strikes are generally confident and fish are hooked immediately as they aren’t defending an area but visiting a gulley to feed.
-Spend time fishing a gulley as wrasse will visit periodically in search of food throughout the tide.
-I’ve caught wrasse in less than 2’ of water, so don’t worry if it’s quite shallow.
+When targeting gullies though, I find strikes are generally confident and fish are hooked immediately as they aren’t defending an area but visiting a gulley to actually feed.
+Spend time fishing these areas as wrasse will visit periodically in search of food throughout the tide.
+I’ve caught wrasse in less than 2’ of water, so don’t worry if it’s quite shallow, fish will still be present.

 Add comment